 Esperanza Community Services provides individualized therapeutic and educational programs to help children and adults with mild, moderate, and severe developmental disabilities (including autism) as well as behavior needs be as independent as possible.

 Our mission is accomplished through programs delivered at our campus in West Town and throughout the community.
-All of Esperanza’s programs are bilingual (available in both English and Spanish) and are offered five days a week, with the exception of our residential program, which operates 24 hours a day, every day of the year.
-Door-to-door transportation is provided for programs on Esperanza’s campus, which is located at 520 N. Marshfield, near the intersection of Grand and Ashland Avenues.
+All of Esperanza’s programs are bilingual (available in both English and Spanish) and are offered five days a week, with the exception of our residential program, which operates 24/7.
+Door-to-door transportation is provided for programs on Esperanza’s campus, which is located at 520 N. Marshfield, near the intersection of Grand and Ashland.

 All students need a place where they can learn, grow, and be supported to reach their potential.
 Esperanza School addresses the educational and developmental needs of students age 5-21 with mild to severe developmental disabilities, including intellectual delays, cognitive impairment, Autism, emotional and/or behavioral needs, and other conditions.